BeChris/ampkg/README.md

 ```

 ```
-// A git repository to be cloned at release-2.0.14 tag {
+{
-    "URL": [
+    "//URL": "A git repository to be cloned at release-2.0.14 tag", "URL": [
         {
             "git+https://github.com/libsdl-org/SDL.git": "release-2.0.14"